CaitlinChiang/Coding-Insights/clean-code/chapter-03.md

 ```

 - Use enums for a list of constants, which can be used easier in switch statements
+  - Know when to use switch statements instead of if statements
 ```
 enum Direction {
   NORTH,